SAP-samples/abap-platform-jak/README.md

 ### Known Issues
 As mentioned before, after cloning a abapGit repository some objects might not be active.
 Use the mass activation feature in ADT to activate those artifacts.

-### How to obtain support
-This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ### License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.